jhap1982/giveituruguay/1990/1990-11-07 - China Club, New York City, NY, USA/README.md

 ## Notes

-> Anthony, Flea and John attended the Rack'n'Roll Pool Tournament at the Amsterdam Billiard Club.
-A jam session followed at the China Club and they all eventually hopped on stage.
+> The band was in attendance at Earth Alliance's second annual "Rack and Roll" celebrity pool tournament held at the Amsterdam Billiard Club to benefit the Starlight Foundation.
+A jam session among musicians followed at the China Club and they eventually hopped on stage borrowing whatever gear was there.

 ## Media